luslab/oz-bulk-rnaseq/H. Differential Expression.md

 - Map the ORF identifiers from the read count matrix to the gene name --> retreive the rlog transformed read counts & log2 fold changes.

 Assess RNA-seq expression patterns with:
-Pairwise Correlation
+1. Pairwise Correlation
-Heirarchical Clustering
+2. Hierarchical Clustering
-Principal Component Analysis
+3. Principal Component Analysis

-### Pairwise correlation
+## Pairwise correlation

 - Pearson correlation coefficient, r is used to assess similarity between RNA-seq samples in a pair wise fashion.
 - ENCODE guideline advises **>0.9** correlation should achieved for mRNA transcripts.
 - in R use `cor( )` function

-### Hierarchical clustering
+## Hierarchical clustering
 - separate samples in an **unsupervised** fashion to see if samples of different conditions differ more than replicates within the same condition.
 - pairwise compairsons of individual samples, grouped into "neighbourhoods" of similar samples.
 - hierachical clustering analyses require decisions on: